commander-mvc/commander-mvc/README.md

 ## Example

+For a more tutorial-like example, checkout the [Getting Started](https://towerism.github.io/commander-mvc) section of the docs.

 The simplest CLI requires just a controller.
 This example will also use a view in order to keep `console.log` out of the controller.